NataliaVelasquez18/School_District_Analysis./README.md

 In the following image we can observe the report of the complete dataset prior to the removal of ninth graders at Thomas High School.
 The overall passing is 65%, passing math is 75%, and passing reading 86%.

+Note that the overall passing percentage represent the students who passed both math and reading tests.

 ![prior_to_removal.png](Resources/prior_to_removal.png)

 After removing from our analysis the ninth graders at Thomas High School, we can notice a slight change of -0.1% in the overall passing, -0.2% in the passing math, and -0.3% passing reading percentages.